(Open to mature 11th and 12th grade students)

 Have you ever wanted to be a veterinary technician in training??
 Well here is your chance!
 Work with the veterinarians and staff at the Animal House Veterinary Hospital as they poke, prod and help small and large animals in their daily routines.
-Become skilled at handling dogs, cats, horses and exotic animals.
-Learn the basic laboratory procedures performed in practice, how to draw blood on the different species!
-You will spend time working with a professional horse trainer on basic equine skills.
-Work side by side with a certified dog trainer who will give you insights to the canine psyche!
-Gain knowledge of the basics of record keeping, the principals of surgery, anesthesia, diagnostic protocols, and sterile procedure by assisting the veterinarians during their daily practice.
-And that is just the tip of the iceberg of knowledge you will be surrounded by in the positive atmosphere of this hospital during this module!
+You will become skilled at handling dogs, cats, horses and exotic animals and learn basic laboratory procedures performed in practice, including how to draw blood on these different species!
+You will spend time working with a professional horse trainer on basic equine skills and work side-by-side with a certified dog trainer who will give you insights to the canine psyche!
+Gain knowledge of the basics of record keeping, the principals of surgery, anesthesia, diagnostic protocols, and sterile procedures by assisting the veterinarians during their daily practice.
+That is just the tip of the iceberg of knowledge that you will be immersed in while being surrounded by the positive atmosphere of Animal House Veterinary Hospital!

 Dr. Dee Thornell